JoshuaScherer1996/unity_pathway_playercontrol_car/README.md

 * Import Assets
 * Explanation of the different windows in the editor
 * Different shortcuts like F for focus, wasd for movement and command + Z to undo
+* Adding objects to the scene
+* The different transformation options
+* Naming objects in the hierarchy